Delta Force: Secrecy

+During President Joe Biden's visit to Israel, the White House accidentally published a photo of Delta Force operators with unblurred faces and tattoos, drawing scrutiny.
+The White House later issued an apology for the incident.

 The term "operator"

-The origin of the term "operator" in American special operations comes from the U.S. Army Special Forces (aka the Green Berets).
-The Army Special Forces was established in 1952, ten years before the Navy SEALs and 25 years before Delta.
-Every other modern U.S. special operations unit in the Army, Navy, Air Force, and Marines was established after 1977.
-In Veritas, the Journal of Army Special Operations History, Charles H. Briscoe stated that the Army "Special Forces did not misappropriate the appellation.
-Unbeknownst to most members of the Army Special Operations Force (ARSOF) community, that moniker was adopted by the Special Forces in the mid-1950s."
+In Veritas, the Journal of Army Special Operations History, Charles H. Briscoe stated that "SF did not misappropriate the appellation.
+Unbeknownst to most members of the ARSOF (Army Special Operations Forces) community, that moniker was adopted by Special Forces in the mid to late 1950s."
 He goes on to state that all qualified enlisted and officers in Special Forces had to "voluntarily subscribe to the provisions of the 'Code of the Special Forces Operator' and pledge themselves to its tenets by witnessed signature."
-This pre-dates every other special operations unit that currently uses the term/title operator.

-Inside the United States Special Operations community, an "operator" is a Delta Force member who has completed selection and has graduated OTC (Operator Training Course).
-"Operator" was used by Delta Force to distinguish between combat personnel and combat support/service support assigned to the unit.
-Other special operations forces use specific names for their jobs, such as Army Rangers and Air Force Pararescuemen.
-The Navy uses the acronym SEAL for both their special warfare teams and their individual members, also known as "special operators".
-In 2006 the Navy created "Special Warfare Operator" (SO) as a rating specific to Naval Special Warfare enlisted personnel, grades E-4 to E-9.
-(See Navy special warfare ratings).
-"Operator" has become a colloquial term for almost all special operations forces in the U.S. military and worldwide.
+Inside the United States special operations community, an operator is a Delta Force member who has completed selection and has finished OTC (Operator Training Course).
+"Operator" was used by Delta Force to distinguish between operators (assaulters and snipers) and combat support assigned to the unit.

-Operations and clandestine operations
+Operations

 Most operations assigned to Delta are classified, but some details have become public knowledge.
-For service during Operation Urgent Fury, Delta was awarded the Joint Meritorious Unit Award.
+For service during Operation Urgent Fury (1983), the United States' invasion of Grenada, Delta was awarded the Joint Meritorious Unit Award.
 The unit was awarded the Valorous Unit Award for extraordinary heroism during the Modelo Prison hostage rescue mission and the capture of Manuel Noriega in December 1989 during Operation Just Cause in Panama.
-1st SFOD-D operators from C Squadron were also involved in Operation Gothic Serpent in Somalia.
+1st SFOD-D operators from C Squadron were also involved in Operation Gothic Serpent (1993) in Somalia.
+Two of those operators, MSG Gary Gordon and SFC Randy Shughart, were posthumously awarded the Medal of Honor for their actions on 3 October 1993 during the Battle of Mogadishu.

-During Operation Iraqi Freedom and Operation Enduring Freedom, 1st SFOD-D was awarded the Presidential Unit Citation for combat operations in Afghanistan from 4 October 2001 to 15 March 2002 and Iraq from 19 March 2003 to 13 December 2003.
+During Operation Enduring Freedom and Operation Iraqi Freedom, 1st SFOD-D was awarded the Presidential Unit Citation for combat operations in Afghanistan from 4 October 2001 to 15 March 2002 and Iraq from 19 March 2003 to 13 December 2003.

 On 26 October 2019, Delta operators accompanied by members of the 75th Ranger Regiment conducted a raid on the compound of Islamic State leader Abu Bakr al-Baghdadi, leading to his death.